themill/wiz/doc/definition/index.rst

 The resolved environment combines all `environment variable mappings` from the ordered definitions to create the final environment mapping.

-In order to combine two environment mapping, each variable value can be augmented by referencing any variable names already included in the resolved mapping.
+In order to combine two environment mappings, each variable value can be augmented by referencing any variable names already included in the resolved mapping.